marshalby2/my-note/pl/C/C-Primer-Plus - chapter12 12 Storage Classes, Linkage, and Memory Management_20201022205525-vb7ywbq.sy.md

 ### Static Variables with External Linkage
 {: id="20201023091207-2ogail5"}

-If a particular external variable is defined in one source code file and is used in a second source code file, declaring the variable in the second file with extern is mandatory.
+1. If a particular external variable is defined in one source code file and is used in a second source code file, declaring the variable in the second file with extern is mandatory.
+2. Like automatic variables, external variables can be initialized explicitly.
+Unlike automatic variables, external variables are initialized automatically to zero if you don’t initialize them.
+This rule applies to elements of an externally defined array, too.
+Unlike the case for automatic variables, you can use only constant expressions to initialize file scope variables:
 {: id="20201023091206-rumyh7p"}

 {: id="20201023091233-cutkrqs"}